damonwang/isosurfacing/writeup/index.rst

 I started with a naive algorithm in Python, saved 14 seconds via a (slightly) smarter algorithm, and then saved another 4 seconds by rewriting several functions in Cython in a C-like style.
-Probably the correct conclusion is that this sort of nitpicky hand-optimization is not worth the time.
+Probably the correct conclusion is that this sort of nitpicky hand-optimization should come only after all possible algorithmic improvements have been considered.